hey-it-s-me/PromptFusion/README.md

 </div>

 ## Updates
-[2025-2-18] We released checkpoints and codes of our method, you can test or train our method according to the instructions
+[2025-2-18] We released checkpoints and codes of our method, you can test or train our method according to the instructions.

 [2024-12-05] Our paper is available online! [[Paper](https://www.ieee-jas.net/en/article/doi/10.1109/JAS.2024.124878)]